 This year ACGA’s Scottish Gaelic Song & Language Week will be held in person at Lees-McRae College in Banner Elk, North Carolina, from Sunday, 3 July 2022 to Friday, 8 July 2022.
 The GS&LW features four days of instruction with several classes a day to choose from.
 This year’s instructors are Màiri MacInnes, Stacey MacLean, and Jason Bond.
-The costs are listed on the registration form.
 The GS&LW will be followed on Saturday by the North Carolina Provincial Gaelic Mòd, a song competition, held at the Grandfather Mountain Highland Games, in Linville, North Carolina.

 Mairi MacInnes was born in Baghasdail a Tuath – North Boisdale in South Uist.
 Gaelic was spoken exclusively at home and it was not until Mairi went to school that she learned to speak English.